3 Things That Can Happen If Your Air Conditioner Isn't Level

 The compressor needs oil to run properly.
 If your air conditioner isn’t level, its oil could be distributed unequally.

-This can cause:
+This can create:

 • Compressor damage due to grinding parts.

-• Higher electricity bills due to less efficient cooling.
+• Higher utility bills due to less efficient cooling.

-The compressor is one of the costliest components to replace on your air conditioner.
+The compressor is one of the most expensive components to replace on your air conditioner.
 If it goes out, you’re better off doing air conditioning installation due to this part’s cost.

-2. Rust and Mold
+2. The AC Unit Will Rust and Collect Mold

-Water naturally occurs during the cooling process.
-Your air conditioner gets rid of moisture from the air as it cools your house.
-This moisture drains into a pan and then out through a line.
+Water is a natural byproduct of the cooling process.
+Your air conditioner removes moisture from the air as it cools your home.
+This moisture drains into a pan and then out via a line.

-If your air conditioner isn’t level, water could end up accumulating in the pan instead of flowing away.
+If your air conditioner isn’t level, water could end up pooling in the pan instead of flowing away.
 This can lead to:

 • Water pooling around the air conditioner.